 - Applying to the Royal Birmingham Conservatoire, except those applying for applied performance, theatre and stage management courses.

 - Someone who declines a Special Unconditional Offer or who selected BCU as an Insurance choice instead of a Firm choice on UCAS Track.

 - Someone applying to study a small number of undergraduate programmes where Special Unconditional Offers are not possible due to regulatory requirements for minimum qualifications – meaning that any form of unconditional offer is not possible because a student will not only have to satisfy BCU’s entry requirements but those of a regulatory body, such as the Nursing and Midwifery Council or General Teaching Council.
-The full list of these excluded courses are: Midwifery, Paramedic Science, Primary Education, Radiotherapy, Diagnostic Radiography, Sports Therapy, Medical Ultrasound, Speech and Language Therapy, Secondary Science (Biology) Education with QTS, Secondary Computing with QTS, and Secondary PE with QTS.
+The full list of these excluded courses are: Midwifery, Paramedic Science, Primary Education, Radiotherapy, Diagnostic Radiography, Physical Education and School Sport, Sport and Exercise Nutrition, Sport and Exercise Science, Sports Therapy, Medical Ultrasound, Speech and Language Therapy, Operating Department Practice, Social Work, Secondary Science (Biology) Education with QTS, Secondary Computing with QTS, and Secondary PE with QTS.

 How is the scholarship paid?